chrisnoonan98675/site/xl-release/how-to/relationships-plugin.markdown

 ## Requirements

-The Relationships feature requires the following:
+The Relationships View requires the following:

 1. XL Release version 7.5 or later to be installed.
 1. The [XL Release `relationship-plugin`](https://dist.xebialabs.com/customer/xl-release/plugins/xlr-relationships-plugin/7.5.0/) to be installed.